 What is personal data under GDPR?

-Under GDPR, ‘personal data’ is information that relates to an identified or identifiable individual.
+Under UK GDPR, ‘personal data’ is information that relates to an identified or identifiable individual.
 This could be a name or a number or could be another identifier such as initials, an ID number or an IP address.
 Personal data also includes any recorded opinion of an individual.

 When you receive an SAR and are satisfied as to the identity of the requester, you should search all company databases and systems where the data may be held to establish what personal data you hold on the individual.
 Data can be audio and visual as well as written documentation.